WageeshaEB/EdKit_angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+admin login-> admin page-> sign in new admins for the system

+  sign in teachers for the System

+  all teachers page ->
+                send msg (individual or group)
+                teacher->
+                    details
+                    location
+                    progress
+                    attendance

+  All classes page->
+                grade->
+                  class-> (progress, average of class , attendance) student->
+                      student details -> add , edit
+                      progress
+                      attendance
+theme color codes black #oooo dark blue #0c0c42 light blue #23237d ash #a2a2a6